ilugc/ilugc.in/content/contact-us.md

   - /contact-us
 ---

-You can chat with ILUGC members to clear your queries/doubts or you can help others with your knowledge.
+You can reach out to ILUGC members to clear your queries/doubts or you can help others with your knowledge.

+### Mailing list

+Subscribe to [ILUGC Mailing List](https://www.freelists.org/list/ilugc) to get Monthly Meeting information, you can also interact with ILUGC members through e-mail.

+### Meetup.com

+Meeting details are also shared through [Meetup.com](https://www.meetup.com/ilug-c/)

 ### Matrix